clips/pattern/README.md

 Documentation
 -------------

-For documentation and examples see the [user documentation](http://www.clips.ua.ac.be/pages/pattern).
-If you are a developer, go check out the [developer documentation](http://www.clips.ua.ac.be/pages/pattern-dev).
+For documentation and examples see the [user documentation](https://github.com/clips/pattern/wiki).

 Version
 -------